Pillory Beach

 Shops and Dining

-Pillory Beach is within close walking distance of restaurants, shops and craft stands located on the northern side of Cockburn Town.
-The dining establishments in this area tend to offer better island cuisine and Caribbean dishes, as opposed to the American favorites that are the choices at the Cruise Center.
+Pillory Beach is within close walking distance of restaurants, shops, and craft stands located on the northern side of Cockburn Town.
+The dining establishments in this area tend to offer better island cuisine and Caribbean dishes, as opposed to the American favorites offered at the Cruise Center.
 The low-key residential community of Over Back is also nearby.

 Snorkeling